Green Templeton College, Oxford: The Radcliffe Observatory

 Atop the observatory rests the Tower of Winds.
 Beneath the tower are three levels, with rooms on each level.
 Since 2008 the Observatory has served as the college’s main building: the ground floor functions as the Dining Hall, the first floor as the Graduate Common Room, and the upper floors house seminar and administration rooms including the Principal’s office.
 The observatory was a functioning observatory from 1773 until its owners, the Radcliffe Trustees, sold it in 1934 to Lord Nuffield, who then presented it to the Radcliffe Hospital.
 In 1936, Lord Nuffield established the Nuffield Institute for Medical Research there.
 In 1979, the Nuffield Institute relocated to the John Radcliffe Hospital and the observatory was taken over by Green College.

+The dining hall of Green Templeton College after lunch service.

 Dining

 The Radcliffe Observatory Dining Hall, on the ground floor of the Observatory, provides dining for college members and guests.
 The college offers a full catering service ranging from casual lunches to formal dinners and can host private and college events in the dining rooms.
 Catering is managed in-house and the facilities are also available for external venue hire.